Dunedan/mbp-2016-linux/README.md

 driver developed for the Retina Macbook (https://github.com/cb22/macbook12-spi-driver).

-The Esc and function keys are part of the Touch Bar, so follow the instructions for the [Touch Bar](#touch-bar) to get it working.
+The Esc and function keys are part of the Touch Bar in all Touch Bar-models, so follow the instructions for the [Touch Bar](#touch-bar) to get it working.

 Beside the actual keyboard the power button and the lid close event work out of the box.